- Prolactin Function

 A prolactinoma is a benign tumor (called an adenoma) of the pituitary gland.
 A prolactinoma produces an excessive amount of the hormone prolactin.
-Prolactin is a natural hormone which supports a woman's normal lactation (breastfeeding).
+Prolactin is a natural hormone that supports a woman's normal lactation, which is the secretion of milk by the mammary glands of the breast.
 Prolactinomas are the most common type of pituitary tumor.

 What is the normal function of prolactin?

-pregnancy.
+Prolactin stimulates the breast tissues to enlarge during pregnancy.
 After delivery of the baby, the mother's prolactin level falls unless she breastfeeds her infant.
 Each time the baby nurses from the breasts, prolactin levels rise to maintain milk production.

 What is the pituitary gland?